Palestinian attacker wounds 8 in Tel Aviv as Israel presses on with West Bank operation

 More than 140 Palestinians have been killed this year in the West Bank, part of more than a yearlong spike in violence.
 Palestinian attacks targeting Israelis have killed at least 26 people.

-The Hamas militant group praised Tuesday's attack in Tel Aviv as “heroic and revenge for the military operation in Jenin” and later claimed the driver was a member, though it was not immediately clear if the attacker was dispatched by the group or acted on his own.
+Islamist militant group Hamas praised the Tel Aviv attacker as a “martyr fighter” and said the attack was “heroic and revenge for the military operation in Jenin.”
+It was not immediately clear if the attacker was dispatched by the group or acted on his own.
 Islamic Jihad, a militant group with a large presence in Jenin, also praised the assault.

 Earlier in the day, rubble littered the streets of Jenin and there were reports of damage to shops.
 Columns of black smoke periodically punctuated the skyline over the camp, which along with an adjacent town of the same name has been a flashpoint since Israeli-Palestinian violence began escalating in spring 2022.
 It was also a hotbed of Palestinian militant activity in the uprising in the early 2000s.